Slevinski/slevinski.github.io/series/writing-and-representation/entries/perspective-and-authored-space/essay.md

 This paper makes that terrain more concrete.

-Together they allow the writing lane to stand on its own rather than depending on one broad conceptual intervention followed only by technical notes.
+Together they allow the writing-systems series to stand on its own rather than depending on one broad conceptual intervention followed only by technical notes.

 ## Conclusion